The Wedding Vibes

 Turmeric, with its vibrant yellow color and medicinal properties, has been value in India for its antiseptic and healing properties.
 It is also consider a symbol of purity, fertility, and prosperity.
 The Haldi ceremony is believe to have originated as a way to protect the couple from any evil eye or negative influences before embarking on their marital journey.

 In earlier times, the Haldi paste was prepare by grinding fresh turmeric roots and mixing it with various other ingredients, like sandalwood powder, gram flour, rose water, and milk, to make a fragrant and beneficial mixture for the skin.
-This paste was then applied to the bride and groom’s face, hands, feet, and sometimes their entire body by their close family members and friends.

 5. Baraat